frarzo/BeerProject/README.md

 </div>

-This project I developed is my submission for my _Internet of Things'_ exam.
+This project was used for my _Internet of Things'_ exam, and later for my bachelor degree's thesis.

 I tried to implement as many things as possible I've learned to use during the course and using the ESP programmable boards I've previously played with.